 I also decided to opt out of a lattice crust for a couple of reasons.
 First, it’s VERY difficult to make a successful lattice with paleo pie crust due to the lack of gluten.

 Have we covered it all?!
 I think we’re ready to bake!
-Here’s to a HAPPY THANKSGIVING (or any day, really!) with a successful paleo apple pie – let’s go!
+Here’s to a HAPPY FALL AND THANKSGIVING (or any day, really!) with a successful paleo apple pie – let’s go!

 Paleo Apple Pie {Gluten Free, Dairy Free Option}